Registering a Foreigner as Director

 The Commercial Registry did not follow the appeal.
 The registry argued that lacking a work permit is such a hindrance that §6 GmbHG refers to.
 The Jordanian complained in court against this decision.
 This lower court had the same opinion as to the registry but with further arguments.
 The lower court argued that a non-European citizen has to prove that he can enter the country at any given time.
 The Jordanian however is prohibited to enter the country.
 The toleration is only a postponed expulsion (§60a I AufenthG).
 This situation does not ensure that the Jordanian can reenter the country to follow any legal duties as a director.
 He lacks the right to enter the country.

 And again, the Jordanian complained and this time won in the higher court.
 These judges argued with the reformation of the law on GmbHs, that no foreign director requires the constant possibility to be in Germany because the company’s registered office may be abroad (§4a GmbHG).
 This legal understanding withdraws legitimacy for any other understanding.

 §8 III 2 GmbHG explicitly permits a director to be instructed by a foreign civil law notary or German consular officer.
 This also shows that the lawmaker did not intend for a requirement of the permanent right to enter Germany in order to be registered as a director.
 It is also absolutely unimportant whether the appointed director even intends to live in Germany at all.

 And the moral of the story?
-Living in Germany or wanting to live in Germany and being a director of your company are independent from one another.
+Living in Germany or wanting to live in Germany and being a director of your company are independent of one another.
 You do not need any further permission to be(come) a shareholder or even a shareholding director.
-If you want to enter Germany to be present for the notary’s appointment and afterwards a bank interview, you will need a business visa – if you do not belong to the visa waiver citizens.
+If you want to enter Germany to be present for the notary’s appointment and afterward a bank interview, you will need a business visa – if you do not belong to the visa waiver citizens.
 And yes, if your company employs you – living abroad – that is just as legal!